-The post is full-time and permanent based in London.
-The salary will be on the Academic scale, Associate Professor (Grade 8) in the range £56,473 - £64,817, or Professorial scale C in the range £61,249 - £70,225 per annum, or Professorial scale Bii in the range £70,753 - £87,121 per annum (inclusive of London Weighting) and specific band will be determined by candidate's experience.
+The salary will be on the Academic Salary Scale at either Associate Professor Grade 8, in the range £56,473-64,817 per annum (inclusive of London Weighting) or Professor Grade C to Grade Bi, in the range £70,753-100,849 per annum (inclusive of London Weighting) depended on the candidate's qualifications and experience.
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Director's Days".
 Membership of the Pension Scheme is available.

 Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.
 Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.
-Please quote reference PHP-GHD-2020-13.